gwizzle651/covah/README.md

-This is the repository for the Shrimp in Discord server bot: Covah \n Covah is a SHRIMP (Synthetic Humanoid and Reactive Intelligence Machine Protocol) \n Covah is designed to cause annoyance. \n
+This is the repository for the Shrimp in Discord server bot: Covah
+Covah is a SHRIMP (Synthetic Humanoid and Reactive Intelligence Machine Protocol)
+Covah is designed to cause annoyance.